Encentivize/bombast-integration/README.md

 header - Authorization: Basic dGVzdDp0ZXN0MTIzNDU=
 ```

 This authentication header must be provided on every request to the api.
-If you do not you will get a 401 Unauthorised response with "Invalid username or password" in the body of the response.
+If you do not you will get a 401 Unauthorised response with "Un" in the body of the response.

 ## Sending using a template

 Using a predefined template, which can be setup on the front end or via api, a POST to the path :

-`$BASE_URL/{tenantName}/messageTemplates/{templateName}/messages`
+`$BASE_URL/{bombastName}/messageTemplates/{templateName}/messages`

 The BODY of the post should contain the data to template in, as well as the receipient info.